CorpusMasters/CorpusMasters/results.md

 - Slight overfitting observed in longer training runs (TEST 4).
 - Some confusion persists in minority classes.

+  #  Conclusion

+The fine-tuned Gemma 2 2B IT model achieves strong performance on Croatian sentiment classification, with the best F1-score reaching **0.8820**.

 - # Model Evaluation Report

 ## Model